vasquesandre/jpa-exercises/README.md

 ## Testing Strategy

+- Used tests to validate business rules and guide refactoring (TDD mindset)
 - Service-level integration tests
 - Validation of success and failure scenarios
 - Real database usage (no mocks)